-They’ve changed the way we cook and have made chefs into rock-stars of an international level.
+They’ve changed the way we cook and have made chefs into rock stars at an international level.

 If my education on food was to be wholesome – my plan as of now – I needed to know about the people who are responsible for the food revolution that has gripped the world over the last decade.

-Ramsay and White are two chefs that are very much in the limelight all the time for one reason or another, primarily because of their food, or else their controversial statements.
-Bourdain and Bastianich have a somewhat niche following but all four of them have achieved superstardom – legendary status even – as chefs and restaurateur in case of Bastianich.
+Ramsay and White are two chefs that are very much in the limelight all the time for one reason or another, primarily because of their food or else their controversial statements.
+Bourdain and Bastianich have a somewhat niche following, but all four of them have achieved superstardom – legendary status even – as chefs and restaurateurs in the case of Bastianich.

 This is not to say there aren’t any more chefs or celebrities who are equally active professionally outside the kitchens as they are inside.

-In fact, there are so many who have written biographies, cookbooks, restaurant stories that the whole food genre in books has become extremely varied and complex like the main course of any three-star Michelin restaurant.
+In fact, there are so many who have written biographies, cookbooks, and restaurant stories that the whole food genre in books has become extremely varied and complex, like the main course of any three-star Michelin restaurant.